KilianK1/Discord-Bot/README.md

         -> Update all elements after the one we added?    for weekly messages this would mean deleting and readding or keeping empty messages

     2. Edge case: clear a list of all entries, what happens? -> need to delete list and corresponding kw message
+    3. changed result objects to result dictionaries for easier json handling